WolfgangDrescher/humdrum-figured-bass-filter-demo/README.md

 major or minor.
 Instead the relation to they key and the key signature needs to be taken into account.

+An implementation into the Verovio JS toolkit would be appreciated to create such an analysis on the fly in the browser.

 ## Examples

 Here is a test set of what I think this command should be capable of.